crmpicco/pcpp1/advanced-oop.md

 `finally` - always executed after `try` and `except` blocks.

 :warning: **GOTCHA!** If a `finally` block contains a `return` it **overrides** any `return` from `try`, `except`, or `else`.

+Tracebacks can be accessed using the `__traceback__` attribute of an exception object.
+This attribute contains a traceback object that represents the call stack at the point where the exception was raised.
+You can use the `traceback` module to format and print the traceback information.

+`traceback.print_tb()` - this function prints the traceback information to the console.
+It takes a traceback object as an argument and prints the call stack in a human-readable format.

 ## [pickle](https://docs.python.org/3/library/pickle.html)
 The `pickle` module is used to serialise and deserialise Python objects.
 The `pickle` package is a good option for serialising single Python objects into a byte stream.